ikkeps/isocode/README.md

 TLDR: Basically, its three parser generators (one for command line arguments) stiched together.

-## What doesn't work and TODO
+## What (doesn't) work and TODO

 See Issues tab on github.
+Both already implemented and still TBD should be there.